 On the HERO9, HERO8, HERO7, HERO6, HERO5, and HERO (2018) models, you can use voice control.

 On many models (but not all), you can use one of the GoPro remote controls.
-One of them, the Remo remote, also works with voice control with the HERO5 and HERO6 models.
+One of them, the Remo remote, also works with voice control.

-The HERO7 Black is thus far the only camera that includes a self-timer (yes, it really took them that long to incorporate this basic feature).
+Since the HERO7 Black, GoPros have included a self-timer (yes, it really took them that long to incorporate this basic feature).
 For earlier models, you can use a workaround to start the time-lapse photo mode to shoot a continuous sequence of photos and simply stop it when you’re done and delete the shots you don’t want.
 It’s not particularly elegant, but it works.

 Controlling the Exposure